ergoncugler/web-scraping-telegram/README.md

 ## Author Info:

-Ergon Cugler de Moraes Silva, from Brazil, mailto: <a href="contato@ergoncugler.com">contato@ergoncugler.com</a>
-</br>Master's Program in Public Administration and Government, Getulio Vargas Foundation (FGV)
-</br>Funded Researcher by the National Council for Scientific and Technological Development (CNPq)
+Ergon Cugler de Moraes Silva, from Brazil, mailto: <a href="contato@ergoncugler.com">contato@ergoncugler.com</a> / Master's Program in Public Administration and Government, Getulio Vargas Foundation (FGV) / Funded Researcher by the National Council for Scientific and Technological Development (CNPq).

 ### How to Cite it:

 **SILVA, Ergon Cugler de Moraes Silva.
-Web Scraping Telegram. (feb) 2023.
+Web Scraping Telegram Posts and Content. (feb) 2023.
 Avaliable at: <a>https://github.com/ergoncugler/web-scraping-telegram/<a>.**